 Method:

-In a saucepan, place the pineapple pieces, about 2 cups water, ground coconut paste, salt, turmeric powder, chilli powder, cumin powder, fenugreek powder and sugar.
+In a saucepan, place the pineapple pieces, about 2 cups water, salt, turmeric powder, chilli powder, cumin powder, fenugreek powder and sugar.

 Cook in a low flame till the pineapple pieces are soft but still retain their shape.